 How do you control the Clip 4?

 Five buttons live on the speaker, three on the front and two on the left side.
 The button trio controls playback and volume (though you can’t go back a track), while the side buttons are for pairing and powering the speaker on/off.
 While JBL’s aesthetic may not appeal to all, its button layout and definition are great: it’s easy to find and differentiate between controls without looking at the speaker.

-How long does the battery last?
+How long does the JBL Clip 4 battery last?

-JBL amped up the battery life on the Clip 4: it lasts 10 hours and charges via USB-C. It takes three hours to recharge the speaker and there is no fast charging.
-The 10-hour battery life varies, and depends on the volume output.
+JBL amped up the battery life on the Clip 4: it lasts 10 hours and charges via USB-C. It takes three hours to recharge the speaker, and there is no fast charging.
+The 10-hour battery life varies and depends on the volume output.
 If you crank the volume to the max, don’t be surprised to find the battery life falls short of the official readout.

-Our battery tests are ongoing and we’ll update this review once we have official data.
+Our battery tests are ongoing, and we’ll update this review once we have official data.

 How does the JBL Clip 4 sound?

 The JBL Clip 4 sounds very good and houses a standalone dynamic driver.
 Its accurate frequency response complements many music genres, though the attenuated bass doesn’t bode well for electronic or hip-hop music.
-While the bass de-emphasis appears alarming, it’s representative of portable Bluetooth speakers generally.
+While the bass under-emphasis appears alarming, it’s representative of portable Bluetooth speakers generally.
 What the JBL Clip 4 lacks in low-end response, it makes up for in raw volume output.
 This mighty speaker has a 5W output—a 1.7W increase from the previous generation.

 Lows, mids, and highs